Jaynabergman/WETO_ddRAD/03_Reference_genome_alignment/03_Mapping_quality.md

-# Mapping quality of the reads to the reference genome
+# Determine mapping quality of the reads to the reference genome

 ## Background
+We can use the program **samtools** to look at BAM files, get summary statistics, and filter for things like mapping quality.

 ### Inputs